IQSS/dss-rbuild/docs/githubguide.md

 $ git add .
 ```

 Once new files are being tracked, we can put them under version control by *commiting* them, using the command `git commit`.
-You can add a message to indicate the changes you've made by typing `commit -m "<message-here>"` followed by your message in quotes.
+You can add a message to indicate the changes you've made by typing `git commit -m "<message-here>"` followed by your message in quotes.

 ```r